Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 components are, how to connect them, and what drivers need to be installed to support them.

-Kubos Documentation
+CubeOS Documentation
 ~~~~~~~~~~~~~~~~~~~

--  :doc:`../../tutorials/first-obc-project` - Basic tutorial for creating your first KubOS project
+-  :doc:`../../tutorials/first-obc-project` - Basic tutorial for creating your first CubeOS project
--  :doc:`../../ecosystem/linux-docs/using-kubos-linux` - General guide for interacting with Kubos Linux
+-  :doc:`../../ecosystem/linux-docs/using-cubeos-linux` - General guide for interacting with CubeOS Linux
 -  :doc:`working-with-the-iobc` - Guide for interacting with iOBC-specific features
--  :doc:`../../deep-dive/klb/kubos-linux-on-iobc` - Steps to build Kubos Linux
+-  :doc:`../../deep-dive/klb/cubeos-linux-on-iobc` - Steps to build CubeOS Linux

 Components
 ----------

-The Kubos Linux installation process is composed of two high-level steps:
+The CubeOS Linux installation process is composed of two high-level steps:

   - Flashing the SD card
   - Flashing the on-board NOR flash

 To perform a default installation, three files are needed:

-  - A Kubos Linux SD card image
+  - A CubeOS Linux SD card image
   - u-boot.bin
   - at91sam9g20isis.dtb

-All of these files can be obtained from `our Kubos Linux Releases page on GitHub <https://github.com/kubos/kubos-linux-build/releases>`__
+All of these files can be obtained from `our CubeOS Linux Releases page on GitHub <https://github.com/cubeos/cubeos-linux-build/releases>`__

-Download the latest `KubOS-v{version}.tar.gz` file and then unzip the files for the iOBC.
-They're located in the `KubOS-v{version}/iOBC` folder.
+Download the latest `CubeOS-v{version}.tar.gz` file and then unzip the files for the iOBC.
+They're located in the `CubeOS-v{version}/iOBC` folder.

 .. _install-sd:

 Install the SD Card Files
 -------------------------

-All users should install the SD card files using a distributed Kubos Linux image, unless they have
+All users should install the SD card files using a distributed CubeOS Linux image, unless they have
-created a custom Kubos Linux build.
+created a custom CubeOS Linux build.
 In that case, the SD card files can be installed by either
-flashing a complete Kubos Linux image onto an SD card or :ref:`by alternate means <alt-sd-setup>`.
+flashing a complete CubeOS Linux image onto an SD card or :ref:`by alternate means <alt-sd-setup>`.

 Pre-Requisites
 ~~~~~~~~~~~~~~